Conduct disorder: Signs and symptoms

 One of the symptoms of conduct disorder is a lower level of fear.
 Research performed on the impact of toddlers exposed to fear and distress shows that negative emotionality (fear) predicts toddlers' empathy-related response to distress.
 The findings support that if a caregiver is able to respond to infant cues, the toddler has a better ability to respond to fear and distress.
 If a child does not learn how to handle fear or distress the child will be more likely to lash out at other children.
 If the caregiver is able to provide therapeutic intervention teaching children at risk better empathy skills, the child will have a lower incident level of conduct disorder.

-Increased instances of violent and antisocial behavior are also associated with the condition; examples may range from pushing, hitting and biting when the child is young, progressing towards beating and inflicted cruelty as the child becomes older.``Additionally, self-harm has been observed in children with conduct disorder (CD).
+The condition is also linked to a rise in violent and antisocial behaviour; examples may range from pushing, hitting and biting when the child is young, progressing towards beating and inflicted cruelty as the child becomes older.
+Additionally, self-harm has been observed in children with conduct disorder (CD).
 A predisposition towards impulsivity and lowered emotional intelligence have been cited as contributing factors to this phenomenon.
 However, in order to determine direct causal links further studies must be conducted.

 Conduct disorder can present with limited prosocial emotions, lack of remorse or guilt, lack of empathy, lack of concern for performance, and shallow or deficient affect.
 Symptoms vary by individual, but the four main groups of symptoms are described below.